Slow fashion at Durham Uni: Curating a perfectly personalised, sustainable wardrobe

 Local initiatives, shops and markets can help boost the local economy, such as clothing swaps as mentioned above, repair workshops (like those in the market) and fashion societies too.

 Supporting local brands and artisans promoting eco-consciousness are brilliant ways to expand this sensitivity and awareness in building a more sustainable world.
 It has to start small, and it could quite literally be a charity shop purchase, or some local produce instead of those found on the high street.
-(Pictured in crochet MadeByNoli sets: a student brand).

-Circle Vintage:
+Circle Vintage

 While slightly more expensive, quality vintage items are often justified in their high value, providing timeless pieces which keep for decades.
 Supporting local businesses like these allow them to thrive, and boosts the local economy while encouraging us to think about the ethical choices we make when thinking stylistically.

-Quirkshop UK:
+Quirkshop UK

 Based in the Market Hall, this is an excellent way to support slow fashion.
 From vintage dresses to quirky finds like blouses or shirts, this is the perfect way to build a sustainable and ethical wardrobe.
 They even collaborate with colleges for balls, such as Halfway Hall for Castle, offering a discount for University College students.
-(Pictured below in a vintage Monsoon dress from this small business at a Castle formal).

-Some key takeaways:
+Some key takeaways

-- Focus on versatility and quality – be mindful when shopping
+Focus on versatility and quality – be mindful when shopping!

-- Learn to repair, and take care of your clothes – don’t just discard them when they get ‘boring’.
+Support ethical brands, if budgets allow, and learn to repair and take of your clothes.
+Don’t just discard them when they get “boring”.
 There’s always a way to restyle them into something fun, sell them, or even swap.

 For more of the latest news, guides, gossip, and memes, follow The Durham Tab on Instagram, TikTok, and Facebook.